Group Therapy & Workshops

 If you require a reasonable accommodation in order to participate in these groups and workshops, please contact CAPS at 785-864-2277

-Workshop Offerings for Spring 2024
+Workshop Offerings for Fall 2024

 Focus for Success

-Wednesdays 3:30 pm to 4:30 pm - Led by Eric Lowery
+Tuesdays 3:30 pm to 4:20 pm - Led by Robyn Finckbone

-Thursday 12 pm to 1 pm - Led by Cyd Schnacke
+Wednesdays 2:00 pm to 2:50 pm (ZOOM ONLY) - Led by Cyd Schnacke

 Focus for Success is a workshop for students who struggle to start, maintain, and complete tasks.
 Focus for Success will help students under the process of how attention works in the brain and will explain the various causes of inattention.
 Focus for Success will also guide students to improve focus and minimize distractions by learning skills that can be practiced at home and in class.

-Mondays 1 pm to 2 pm - Led by Theryn Spomer
+Mondays 3:30 pm to 4:30 pm - Led by Emily Kubalik

-Thursdays 11 am to 12 pm - Led by Emily Kubalik
+Thursdays 10:30 am to 11:30 am - Led by Stefany Ortiz

-Group Therapy Offerings for Spring 2024
+Group Therapy Offerings for Fall 2024

-Queer and Trans Student Process Group: Mondays 3:00 pm to 4:30 pm
+Queer and Trans Student Process Group: TBD

 The group will provide a safe environment for Queer and Trans students to find a sense of connection and shared understanding.
 The goal is for participants to achieve a greater sense of self-understanding and strengthen connections with friends, family, and partners.